Toric Geometry and the Semple-Nash modification: Introduction

-One can present the relation of this conjectural resolution process with "classical" resolution of singularities as follows: two types of proper birational correspondances naturally associate a singular variety to a non singular one: proper birational projections of an embedded non-singular algebraic variety to a smaller dimensional ambient space, and the taking of the \textit{envelope} of a family of linear subspaces (of an affine or projective space) whose parameter space is a non singular algebraic variety.
-Hironaka's resolution shows that in characteristic zero all singularities may be created by the first process, and Semple-Nash resolution in general would show that at least all singularities of projective varieties in characteristic zero may be created by iterating the second process, if we allow singular spaces as parameter spaces.
+Our result is related in the special case of toric varieties to an interesting question apparently first asked by Semple in \cite{S}, that is, if the iteration of the Semple-Nash modification eventually resolves the singularities of an algebraic variety defined over a field of characteristic zero.
+One can present the relation of this conjectural resolution process with \textit{classical} resolution of singularities as follows: two types of proper birational correspondences naturally associate a singular variety to a non-singular one: proper birational projections of an embedded non-singular algebraic variety to a smaller dimensional ambient space, and the taking of the \textit{envelope} of a family of linear subspaces (of an affine or projective space) whose parameter space is a non singular algebraic variety.
+For example, a family of lines in the real plane parametrized by a circle, such as the Simson-Wallace lines of a triangle, parametrized by its circumscribed circle, have an envelope with singularities, generically with an odd number of cusps (see \cite{Thom}).
+In the Simson-Wallace lines case, it is a quartic with three cusps (see \cite{St}).
+The natural map from the circle to the envelope is a homeomorphism and a local isomorphism outside of the cusps.
+Another example is given by the discriminant hypersurface of a versal deformation of an isolated complex hypersurface singularity: it is the envelope of a family of complex hyperplanes parametrized by the critical locus, which is non-singular and is the normalization of the discriminant (see \cite{T-hunting}) and therefore a resolution of singularities.
+Hironaka's resolution shows that in characteristic zero all singularities may be created by the first process, and Semple-Nash resolution in general would show that at least all singularities of projective varieties in characteristic zero may be created by iterating a natural generalization of the second process, if we allow singular spaces as parameter spaces.
+Moreover it would produce a canonical process for local uniformization of valuations in characteristic zero, as our results here do for maximal rank monomial valuations on toric varieties in a characteristic-free manner.

-In the general toric case, which we have introduced here, the Semple-Nash modification admits a description in combinatorial terms.
-If the base field is algebraically closed and of characteristic zero, the Semple-Nash modification of a toric variety is isomorphic to the blowing-up of the sheaf of logarithmic jacobian ideals.
-This property was observed in the normal toric case by Gonzalez-Sprinberg, who gave a combinatorial proof of the resolution of singularities of normal toric surfaces by the iteration of blowing ups of logarithmic jacobian ideals followed by normalization (\cite{GS-ENS}).
-In the recent preprint \cite{ALPPT} computer algebra systems have been used to check that the iteration of this modification on many examples of normal toric varieties of dimensions three and four, provides resolution of singularities.

-We hope that the results of this paper contribute to the solution of Semple's problem in the toric case.